FINE & PRACTICAL ARTS

 This course develops a student’s use of simple tools and equipment for the construction of woodcraft projects.
-There will be an emphasis on the ability to use simple tools, design layout and project completion.
+There will be an emphasis on the ability to use simple tools, design layout, and project completion.
 This is an introduction to woodworking focusing on the safe and proper use of woodworking tools, power machines, and materials.

 WOODCRAFT 2 (IA9039) 1.0 credit

 Woodcraft 2 will include a review of skills taught in Woodcraft 1 with further instruction on design and more advanced machine operations.
-The emphasis will be on planning and construction of fine furniture and cabinetry.
-Woodcraft 2 will provide the opportunity for the student to further develop and refine his/her skills.
+The emphasis will be on the planning and construction of fine furniture and cabinetry.
+Woodcraft 2 will provide an opportunity for the student to further develop and refine his/her skills.
 There will be ample time for the student to explore advanced methods and procedures utilized in the construction of fine furniture.